csirianni/private-data-lookup/README.md

 If the set intersection is non-empty, the user's password is compromised and should not be used.

-### Optimization
+### Performance Optimization

-Critical path latency in the system is defined as the time elapsed between the user clicking "Sign Up" and the browser specifying if the password is breached or not.
-To reduce critical path latency, [$k$-anonymity](https://en.wikipedia.org/wiki/K-anonymity) is used.
-By partitioning passwords into $k$ buckets, the number of passwords serialized by the server during each request is significantly reduced.
-This decreases the time to download breached passwords and linearly scan the set.

-Passwords are assigned a bucket based on one or more leaked bytes.
+The initial PSI implementation unreasonably increases critical path latency due to the size of the breached password dataset.
+To address this challenge, [k-anonymity](https://en.wikipedia.org/wiki/K-anonymity) is used.
+Passwords are partitioned in $k$ buckets based on one or more leaked bytes.
 Given $n$ leaked bytes, there are $\left[0, (2^8)^n - 1\right]$ buckets.
+The client generates a partition index using $n$ leaked bytes, and then the server returns a smaller subset of dataset.
+The result is a decrease in the number of serialized passwords per request and faster processing times.

 This feature involves a tradeoff between user privacy and application performance.
 The key assumption is that the number of breached passwords is sufficiently large to not reveal identifiable information about individual users.
-Since real breached password datasets contain billions of passwords [[1](https://www.wired.com/story/collection-leak-usernames-passwords-billions/)], this assumption is reasonable.
+Since real breached password datasets contain billions of passwords [[1](https://www.wired.com/story/collection-leak-usernames-passwords-billions/)], each bucket contains millions of passwords.
+Thus, the assumption holds and the increased leakage involves neglible privacy risk.

 ## Instructions